Updated March 31

 In clinical trials, 64 of 38,000 people who received the Pfizer vaccine experienced lymphadenopathy (a disease of the lymph nodes), lasting for 10 days on average, which the CDC says is “plausibly related” to the vaccine.
 Four participants developed a type of facial paralysis called Bell’s palsy, which the CDC stated was not likely caused by the shot.

 There were no documented severe allergic reactions among the 38,000 participants in the Pfizer trial or the 30,000 participants in the Moderna phase three trial.
 Still, the CDC says health workers should not immunize individuals with a known history of severe allergic reaction to any component of either vaccine.

-Since vaccine roll-out began, 29 people in the U.S. have experienced a severe allergic reaction, and none have died.
+As of Jan.
+26, 2021, 29 people in the U.S. had experienced a severe allergic reaction, and none had died.
 These reactions were from both the Pfizer and Moderna vaccine, and were not clustered geographically.
-A recent CDC report estimated the rate of anaphylaxis at 11 cases per 1 million doses given, which is higher than the flu shot.
+A January CDC report estimated the rate of anaphylaxis at 11 cases per 1 million doses given, which is higher than the flu shot.
 The majority of anaphylactic reactions happen within the first 15 minutes of the shot, so health workers are urged to have epinephrine on hand and monitor the patient after immunizing.

 CapRadio provides a trusted source of news because of you.
 As a nonprofit organization, donations from people like you sustain the journalism that allows us to discover stories that are important to our audience.
 If you believe in what we do and support our mission, please donate today.